 If storing client and business information digitally, it’s vital to have secure storage solutions.

-To bring your storage solutions to the next level, having a platform that allows your crew to see project information in one location without needing to share, download, or upload is key.
+To bring your storage solutions to the next level, having a platform that allows your crew to see project information in one location is key.
+Using the CompanyCam Upload Documents feature, you can scan or upload any loose receipts, paperwork, and material lists directly into the corresponding CompanyCam project in the app.
+Information is accessible to your crew anywhere, anytime, which speeds up processes and removes unnecessary steps from your workflow.

 Get your team up and running in less than 3 minutes.